geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 .. math::
   d_{1n} - d_{2n} = \tau_f.

+That is, the normal component the electric displacement is discontinuous.
 If the medium is linear and isotropic, the condition can be written in terms of the electric field as

 .. math::
   \varepsilon_1 e_{1n} -\varepsilon_2 e_{2n} = \tau_f.